 Impact of Goal Achievement on Annual Incentive Compensation.
-The Compensation Committee determined that we accomplished five out of nine annual performance goals for 2012, including several significant goals.
-As described in greater detail below, one of our 2012 goals was achieved in January 2013, and the Compensation Committee exercised its discretion to deem that goal met for purposes of determining 2012 bonuses.
-In light of this and the additional considerations described below, the Compensation Committee determined that the Company's 2012 performance warranted a cash bonus pool at target.
+The Compensation Committee determined that we accomplished five out of nine annual performance goals for 2013, including several significant goals, and partially achieved two other performance goals.
+Furthermore, the Compensation Committee determined that the Company's significant efforts in furtherance of the Spin-Off warranted recognition, even though it was not a specific 2013 corporate goal.
+In light of the foregoing and the additional considerations described below, the Compensation Committee determined that the Company's performance warranted a 2013 cash bonus pool at 120% of target.

 Long-Term Retention and Performance Incentive Program.
-As described in detail in the Equity Incentive Compensation section of our 2012 proxy statement, the Compensation Committee implemented a special long-term retention and performance incentive program in February 2011 (the "Long-Term Retention and Performance Incentive Program"), which is comprised of two elements: (1) 2011 replenishment restricted stock awards ("RSAs") twice the size of the guideline replenishment award for the named executive officers coupled with substantially reduced replenishment RSAs in each of 2012 and 2013; and (2) long-term performance contingent RSAs offering the named executive officers the opportunity to earn higher value over the 2011-2016 timeframe depending on how many critical operating goals and objectives are achieved during that six-year period (the "Six-Year Performance RSAs").
-The equity awards granted to our named executive officers in 2012 are described in greater detail in "Equity Incentive Compensation" below and were consistent with the Long-Term Retention and Performance Incentive Program.
+As described in detail in the Equity Incentive Compensation section of our 2012 and 2013 proxy statements, the Compensation Committee implemented a special long-term retention and performance incentive program in February 2011 (the "Long-Term Retention and Performance Incentive Program"), which is comprised of two elements: (1) 2011 replenishment restricted stock awards ("RSAs") twice the size of the guideline replenishment award for the named executive officers, coupled with substantially reduced replenishment RSAs in each of 2012 and 2013; and (2) long-term performance contingent RSAs offering the named executive officers the opportunity to earn higher value over the 2011-2016 timeframe depending on how many critical operating goals and objectives are achieved during that six-year period (the "Six-Year Performance RSAs").
+The Six-Year Performance RSA goals were designed to be extremely challenging and require superior performance for any portion of the awards to be earned.
+As of December 31, 2013, which was nearly three years into the six year program, none of the Six-Year Performance RSAs had been earned despite significant stockholder value increases during the period since the awards were granted.
+The equity awards granted to our named executive officers in 2013 are described in greater detail in "Equity Incentive Compensation" below and were consistent with the Long-Term Retention and Performance Incentive Program.

 Performance-Based Vesting in 2012 and 2013.
-The Long-Term Retention and Performance Incentive Program, as originally implemented in 2011, did not contemplate that the reduced 2012 replenishment RSAs would have any performance-vesting component since the vesting of the Six-Year Performance RSAs comprising the majority of the Long-Term Retention and Performance Incentive Program are entirely performance-based.
+The Long-Term Retention and Performance Incentive Program, as originally implemented in 2011, did not contemplate that the reduced 2012 and 2013 replenishment RSAs would have any performance-vesting component since the vesting of the Six-Year Performance RSAs comprising the majority of the Long-Term Retention and Performance Incentive Program are entirely performance-based.
 Nevertheless, to show a further commitment to performance-based compensation, the Company made 50% of the reduced replenishment awards granted to all executive officers in 2012 and 2013 subject to forfeiture unless one of three possible performance goals was achieved within two years of grant.
-For the reduced replenishment awards granted in 2012, the three goals were comprised of: (i) commencing a Phase 1 study in our Hepatitis C virus program, (ii) commencing a Phase 3 study in our PUMA program for opioid-induced constipation, or (iii) achieving positive results from the ANOROTM Phase 3 study, the latter of which was deemed achieved by the Compensation Committee in October 2012.
-For the reduced replenishment awards granted in 2013, the three goals are comprised of: (i) RELVARTM/BREOTM or ANOROTM (as described in the "LABA Collaboration" section beginning on page 51) being approved by a regulatory authority in the United States or European Union, (ii) obtaining FDA approval of VIBATIV® for the treatment of nosocomial pneumonia, or (iii) achieving positive results in our Phase 2 study with TD-4208 or TD-9855.
+For the reduced replenishment awards granted in 2013, the three goals were comprised of: (i) RELVAR® ELLIPTA®/BREO® ELLIPTA® or ANOROTM ELLIPTATM (as described in the "LABA Collaboration" section beginning on page 53) being approved by a regulatory authority in the United States or European Union, (ii) obtaining U.S. Food and Drug Administration ("FDA") approval of VIBATIV® for the treatment of nosocomial pneumonia, or (iii) achieving positive results in our Phase 2 study with TD-4208 or TD-9855.
+In July 2013, the Compensation Committee deemed the 2013 performance goal achieved by virtue of both the FDA's approval of VIBATIV® for the treatment of nosocomial pneumonia and the FDA's approval of BREO® ELLIPTA® for the treatment of COPD.